cmu-mars/cmu-robotics/documents/test-design-cp2.md

 * operator coverage: each of the different types of operator should be covered.

+Note that it may be difficult to produce valid perturbations (i.e., perturbations that alter the outcome of the test suite) using the `UndoTransformation` and `FlipSignedness` operators.
+Furthermore, it may take longer to perturb certain files (i.e., core ROS libraries) than others due to those files being covered by a large number of tests.
+(Coverage information must be recomputed for each of those tests.)

 At the end of the scenario, the TA should report a summary of the outcome of the adaptation process.
 Below are the three possible outcomes of the
 adaptation: